Medically reviewed by Dr. Andrew Byrne

-At Northside Family Dentistry, Dr. Andrew Byrne performs root canals in-house.
-His training and hands-on experience allow him to provide comfortable, effective treatment that saves infected teeth and relieves pain — without sending you to a specialist.
+At Northside Family Dentistry, Dr. Andrew Byrne performs endodontic treatment in-house, including root canal therapy for most teeth.
+His training and hands-on experience allow him to provide comfortable, effective care that saves infected teeth and relieves pain without sending you to a specialist for every case.

 Dentist uses operating microscope to polish teeth of the patient.
 Operating dental digital microscope working process